Casual visits to the ING, in daytime or at night, are not

 The Roque de Los Muchachos Observatory runs a regular visit programme to some of the telescopes, operation and weather permitting.
-For booking online and more information please visit:
+For booking online and more information please check

-Visits to the Observatorio del Roque de Los Muchachos.
+Visits to ORM, including how to get to.
 The Observatory site lies within the Caldera de Taburiente National Park area.

 You can walk and drive around the Observatory site.
 The Roque de Los Muchachos peak